rogueliver/VouchForMe/README.md

 - Vouch system: Players can vouch for other players with optional reasons

+- Devouch system: Players can give other players a devouch (negative vouch) with optional reasons

-- Devouch system: Players can remove their vouches with optional reasons
+- Remove system: Players can remove their vouches with optional reasons

 - Configurable cooldown: Set custom cooldown periods (default 30 days)